microsoft/azserialconsole/Azure-virtual-machine-serial-console.md

 > [!NOTE]
 > Previews are made available to you on the condition that you agree to the terms of use.
 For more information, see [Microsoft Azure Supplemental Terms of Use for Microsoft Azure Previews.] (https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)
-> ACCESS VIA SERIAL CONSOLE SHOULD BE LIMITED TO DEV-TEST VIRTUAL MACHINES.
-WE STRONGLY RECOMMEND NOT TO USE THIS FOR ANY PRODUCTION VIRTUAL MACHINE.
->

 Azure's Virtual Machine Serial Console provides access to a text-based console for Linux and Windows Virtual Machines on Azure.
 This serial connection is to COM1 serial port of the virtual machine and provides access to the virtual machine regardless of that virtual machine's network / operating system state.
 Access to Serial Console for a virtual machine can be done only via Azure Portal and for those who have VM Contributor or above access.